Anne of Denmark and contrary winds: Allusion in Shakespeare's Macbeth

+Wrecked as homeward he did come.

 Apology from Scottish Government

 In March 2022 Nicola Sturgeon, the First Minister of Scotland, apologized for the persecution of alleged witches during the 16th, 17th, and 18th centuries.
 The Scottish Government had not apologized previously.
 In her speech to the Scottish Parliament, Nicola Sturgeon explained:Firstly, acknowledging injustice, no matter how historic is important.
 This parliament has issued, rightly so, formal apologies and pardons for the more recent historic injustices suffered by gay men and by miners.Second, for some, this is not yet historic.
 There are parts of our world where even today, women and girls face persecution and sometimes death because they have been accused of witchcraft.And thirdly, fundamentally, while here in Scotland the Witchcraft Act may have been consigned to history a long time ago, the deep misogyny that motivated it has not.
 We live with that still.
 Today it expresses itself not in claims of witchcraft, but in everyday harassment, online rape threats and sexual violence.